Bookworm Adventures: Gameplay

-Each turn, players can form a single word, while enemies use one of their available attacks to damage Lex, inflict ailments to Lex, buff themselves, or manipulate the tiles in the grid.
+Each turn, the player can form a single word, while enemies use one of their available attacks to damage Lex, inflict debuffs to him, heal or buff themselves, or manipulate the tiles in the grid.
 During battles, the player can see what attacks and abilities the enemy can use, located at the bottom-right portion of the screen.
 Some of these attacks can combine two or more effects.
-After each battle victory, Lex automatically recovers to full health before proceeding to the next battle; however, there are certain stages called "Survival Battles" (still called boss battles in the first game), where Lex will not be healed between enemies.
+After each battle victory, Lex automatically recovers to full health before proceeding to the next battle; however, there are certain chapters that feature "Survival Battles" (still called boss battles in the first game), where Lex will not be healed between enemies.

-After a certain number of battles are won, a boss of increased difficulty is encountered.
+After a certain number of battles are won, a boss of significant difficulty is encountered.
 Once the boss is defeated, the chapter ends, and the player is rewarded with a treasure item.
 Treasures provide special abilities to Lex, such as a reduction in damage inflicted to him, or more damage generated from words containing certain letters, or even resistance to negative effects.
 In some cases, rather than receiving a new item, an existing item is upgraded, which improves the effect or ability of the old item.
-Once the player has accumulated more than three treasure items, they are required to choose which three items to bring along on later chapters.
-In the sequel, the player can also be awarded a companion, which gives a beneficial effect every four turns.
+However, the player can only equip at most three treasure items in each chapter.
+In the sequel, the player can only bring along at most two treasure items, but can also have a companion, which gives a beneficial effect every four turns.

-In addition to equipped items, players can also earn consumable potions, which can be used for an immediate benefit.
-The potion varieties consist of healing potions, potions which power up the next attack, and potions which cure any negative status conditions and/or negative tiles.
+In addition to equipable items, players can earn consumable potions, which can be used for an immediate benefit.
+The potion varieties can recover some of Lex's health, enhance the strength of his next attack, or cure any ailments on Lex and/or the letter grid.
 While potions can be acquired gradually by defeating foes, potions can also be awarded for playing separate word-based mini-games between stages.
-In such mini-games, the player must try to guess a secret word, or must try to form as many words as possible from a set of letters.
-The more skillfully the player plays these mini-games, the greater the reward.
-In the sequel, the player can only have the maximum of 10 potions of each type, possibly to prevent farming.
+In such mini-games, the player must try to either guess a secret word or form as many words as possible from a set of letters, with greater rewards for more skillful plays.
+In the sequel, the player can only have a maximum of 10 potions of each type, possibly to balance gameplay.